 We build complete rainwater harvesting systems, and repair/retrofit existing ones, in remote mountain communities in Haiti.
 The communities where we work have no running water, electricity, or road access.
-Children hike 3-5 hours round trip every day to collect drinking water from streams that are also used to wash clothes, water animals, and bathe; these streams are almost always contaminated, and water borne disease runs rampant.
+Children hike 3-5 hours round trip every day to collect drinking water from streams that are also used to wash clothes, water animals, and bathe; these streams are almost always contaminated, and water borne disease is too common.

-The rainwater harvesting systems we build are the best available way to increase access to clean drinking water in an area experiencing rapid desertification; they also reduce the amount children have to walk to collect drinking water - which opens more time for them attend school.
+The rainwater harvesting systems we build are the best available way to increase access to clean drinking water in an area experiencing rapid desertification.
+They also greatly reduce the amount children have to walk to collect drinking water - which opens more time for them attend school.
 Recently, a few of the systems we have built have begun supplying water for micro-irrigation practices, which have shown great promise in stabilizing local agriculture.

-We also offer educational programs about basic sanitation and hygiene (WASH), and have begun to explore opportunities with local leaders to improve water efficiency for agricultural needs.

-All of the work we do is community driven, materials are purchased locally, and each system we build creates 5-7 jobs in the area.
+All of the work we do is community driven, materials are purchased locally, and each system we build creates 5-7 jobs in the immediate area.